ccamel/awesome-ccamel/README.md

 - [balpan-rs/balpan](https://github.com/balpan-rs/balpan) - Simple CLI Tool that supports your onboarding for a journey on source code.
 - [bensadeh/tailspin](https://github.com/bensadeh/tailspin) - 🌀 A log file highlighter
 - [bevyengine/bevy](https://github.com/bevyengine/bevy) - A refreshingly simple data-driven game engine built in Rust
+- [bgreenwell/xleak](https://github.com/bgreenwell/xleak) - A fast terminal Excel viewer with an interactive TUI.
+Features full-text search, formula display, lazy loading for large files, clipboard support, and export to CSV/JSON.
+Built with Rust and ratatui.
 - [bitswired/rustgpt](https://github.com/bitswired/rustgpt) - RustGPT is a ChatGPT UI built with Rust + HTMX: the power of Rust coupled with the simplicity of HTMX 💚
 - [block/goose](https://github.com/block/goose) - an open source, extensible AI agent that goes beyond code suggestions - install, execute, edit, and test with any LLM
 - [bnjbvr/cargo-machete](https://github.com/bnjbvr/cargo-machete) - Remove unused Rust dependencies with this one weird trick!